 They performed at the very first Cheat River Festival – and were expected on that stage every year.
 Keith and Joan played at every Cheat Fest until he passed away in 2009.
 This is one of the reasons why it’s so appropriate to build a new Cheat River Festival stage in his name.

-The roofless stage located at the Cheat River Festival site is the original, built in 1995 – it’s faithfully supported 22 years of stomping feet, with minimal improvements.
+The roofless stage located at the Cheat River Festival site is the original, built in 1995 – it’s faithfully supported 24 years of stomping feet, with minimal improvements.
 Many hours go into preparing it yearly for the fest.
 It is the wish of Keith’s family, as well as his FOC family, to construct a much-needed new stage in his honor.
 The Keith Pitzer Memorial Stage Campaign began in 2010, after Keith’s passing, and was fundraised for through emails on Dec.
 22nd each year, at the festival, and a few dedicated concerts.
-This year, Friends of the Cheat has made Keith’s Memorial Stage our 2017 Run For It campaign.
+Friends of the Cheat made the Keith’s Memorial Stage our 2017 Run For It campaign.

 There will be many stages to the Keith Pitzer Memorial Stage Project – the initial goal will be financing the design.
 Updates to the project will be listed here in the future.